Know-Thyself-as-a-Virtual-Reality/KTVR-Tiltbrush-DICOM-Extension/README.md

 # KTVR-tiltbrush-Extension

-tilt-brush-DICOM-Loader is a fork of [Googles Tiltbrush](https://github.com/googlevr/tilt-brush).
+tilt-brush-DICOM-Loader is a fork of [Google's Tiltbrush](https://github.com/googlevr/tilt-brush).
 It allows you to load DICOM data into a scene and paint in 3D around it!

 ## Installation